orbs-network/lean-helix-go/spec/behaviors/lean-helix-lib/lean-helix.md

 * Accessed by (Block_height, View, Signer)
 * Not Persistent _(TBD)_.
 * Stores only one valid message per {Block_height, MessageType, Signer, View}
-  _(avoid storing duplciates which may be sent as part of an attack)_
+  _(avoid storing duplicates which may be sent as part of an attack)_

 <!-- #### Random Seed Cache
 > Stores random seed signatures for current consensus round.